Chakra Chart Meaning

 The chakra meanings aren’t anything you have to memorized!
 But as you reference these charts over time, you’ll end up committing them to memory.
 Here’s what we’ll discuss in this post:

 What Are the Seven Chakras?

 Remember ROY-G-BIV from science class?
-Each color on the visible spectrum vibrates at a particular frequency.
+Well, each color on the visible spectrum vibrates at a particular frequency.
 Each of these seven colors are tied to a chakra.
 So when you hear about raising your vibration, or balancing chakras, that’s a referencing to returning each energy center to their normal frequency.